Almost contact 5-folds are contact

 This map satisfies the required properties. \end{proof}

-{\bf Proof of Theorem \ref{thm:vert_defor}.} Let $(f,C,E)$ be a good ace fibration.
-Note that a {\it horizontal} connection $H$ is defined away from $U(C)$ and provides the splitting specified in (\ref{eq:conn_tubular}).
-Fix an exceptional divisor $E_0$.
-Use it to apply Proposition \ref{propo:disc_family} to the family of distributions to ensure the existence of at least one overtwisted disk in each fibre.
-In particular we obtain $\SB_0$ and $\SB_\infty$.\\
+{\bf Proof of Theorem \ref{thm:vert_defor}.} Let $(f,C,E)$ be a good ace fibration and $T$ an adapted family to $(f,C,E)$.
+Note that a horizontal complement $H$ is defined away from $U(C)$ and provides the splitting specified in (\ref{eq:conn_tubular}).
+Proposition \ref{propdisc_family} and choose $\SB_0$ and $\SB_\infty$ in the statement such that $\partial\SB_0$ and $\partial\SB_\infty$ are both contained in two different $2$--cells $\SC_0$ and $\SC_\infty$.
+Lemma \ref{lem:split} implies that this procedure preserves the homotopy class of $(M,\xi,\omega)$.\\

-Let $T$ be an adapted family to the almost contact fibration such that $\partial\SB_0$ and $\partial\SB_\infty$ are both contained in two different $2$--cells $\SC_0$ and $\SC_\infty$.
 In order to establish Theorem \ref{thm:vert_defor} we need to perform a deformation which is fixed in a neighborhood of $U(C)$ and leaves the distribution $H$ unchanged, i.e. it should be a strictly vertical deformation.\\